 THE GORSE ACADEMIES TRUST

 This is 2018/2019 data.
-No MAT performance measures have been published for 2019/2020 or 2020/2021.
+No primary test or assessment data has been published for 2020, 2021 or 2022.

 Types of school Open help text for Types of school opens a popup

-Total schools: 4
+Total schools: 3

 Years in MAT Open help text for Years in MAT opens a popup